modestimpala/VotVChaosMod/README.md

 6. Launch the game and configure settings from main menu

-7. Edit `config.json` with your OAuth token and channel settings, changing settings as needed
+7. Launch the ChaosBot from main menu, which will automatically run in order priority: ChaosBot.exe, python Chaosbot.py
+- Optionally, run the programs from pyChaosMod folder

+Folder structure WindowsNoEditor\VotV\Binaries\Win64\pyChaosMod is *essential* for proper functionality

 ## Configuration

-  Use in-game configuration menu to change settings and set Twitch connection info
+  Use in-game configuration menu to change settings and set Twitch connection info.